 This will give a detailed picture of your baby’s heart.
 The results of this will tell you whether or not your baby has a congenital heart defect.

-Frequent prenatal visits: as you progress into your pregnancy, if you are obese, your physician or midwife are much more likely to recommend that you have prenatal visits more frequently than a mom who is of normal weight.
+Frequent prenatal visits: as you progress into your pregnancy, if you are obese, your physician or midwife is much more likely to recommend that you have prenatal visits more frequently than a mom who is of normal weight.

 These will closely monitor both your health and the health of your baby.
 In addition, frequent fetal ultrasounds will likely be recommended to keep a close eye on your baby’s growth and development and to build a plan for your delivery.